albar965/albar965.github.io/littlenavmap.md

 * The map display and the measurement units (nautical, metric, imperial) can be customized by the user.
 * All settings, search parameters, current flight plan, map positions and much more are saved between sessions.
 * *Little Navmap* can connect directly to the flight simulator and can also be run stand-alone or in **networked configuration**.
 * An **automatic reconnect** option makes the start order of programs irrelevant.
-Running a networked setup needs the free [Little Navconnect](littlenavconnect.html) program which eases setup across two or more computers.
+Running a networked setup needs the included [Little Navconnect](littlenavconnect.html) program which eases setup across two or more computers.
 * The program does not consume a lot of resources and can be run on **low end computers**.
 * **Help** is available online \(can be downloaded as PDF, ePub or Mobi\).
 A PDF file with the complete manual is included with the program.
 Help buttons in dialogs link to corresponding online help chapter.